Bo0sted/SimpleUsefulTimer/README.md

 # SimpleUsefulTimer

-**I made this timer with ease of use and simplicity in mind.
-Default settings shown in the picture.
-Any configuration gets saved automatically without additional user input!**
+_I made this timer with ease of use and simplicity in mind.
+Default settings shown in the picture._

 **Default Keybinds:**
 Number 1 = Pause/Resume timer
 Number 2 = Reset timer